VezertVezert

 Building a Content Strategy for Your Next Website

 Whether you're planning a new site or rethinking an existing one, here's a practical framework for putting content in web design at the center of the process.
-A typical content-first website project follows this timeline: weeks 1-2 for audience research and content strategy, weeks 3-4 for content outlines and draft copy, weeks 5-8 for design and development alongside content refinement, and weeks 9-10 for testing and launch.
-Skipping or compressing the content phases is where most projects go wrong.
+A solid web design content strategy follows this timeline: weeks 1-2 for audience research and messaging, weeks 3-4 for content outlines and draft copy, weeks 5-8 for design and development alongside content refinement, and weeks 9-10 for testing and launch.
+Skipping or compressing these phases is where most projects go wrong, no matter how many web content best practices your team already knows.

 Step 1: Audit What You Have

 Before writing anything new, inventory your existing content.
 What performs well?
 What's outdated?
-What's missing?
+What gaps are you leaving open?
 Tools like Google Analytics and Search Console give you hard data on which pages attract traffic, hold attention, and convert.

 Step 2: Map Content to User Journeys

 Different visitors arrive at different stages of awareness.
 Some are researching a problem.
 Some are comparing solutions.
 Some are ready to buy.
-Your content strategy needs pages that serve each stage — educational blog posts for the researchers, comparison content for the evaluators, and clear product/service pages for the decision-makers.
-Your content plan and your website structure should evolve in parallel — the hierarchy you build determines how well each piece of content can be discovered.
+Your content strategy needs pages that serve each stage.
+Educational blog posts for the researchers.
+Comparison content for the evaluators.
+Clear product or service pages for the decision-makers.
+Your content plan and your website structure should evolve in parallel.
+The hierarchy you build determines how well each piece of content can be discovered.

 Step 3: Create a Messaging Framework